slinderman/pypolyagamma/README.md

 To check if it worked, run:

-    python test/basic.py
+    nosetests

-If it prints `Tests passed!` then you're good to go!
+If all the tests pass then you're good to go!

 Under the hood, the installer will download [GSL](https://www.gnu.org/software/gsl/),